52 minute read · November 29, 2022

 - A semantic layer is a business representation of data that translates complex technical structures into accessible, analytics-ready insights for end users.

-- Semantic layers sit between data storage and consumption layers, providing consistent logic, governance and simplified access across the enterprise data stack.
+- Semantic access layers sit between data storage and consumption layers, providing consistent logic, governance and simplified access across the enterprise data stack.

 - Dremio delivers a unified semantic layer within its open data lakehouse, enabling faster queries, stronger governance and true self-service analytics without data duplication.